Volunteer with Refugees

 Would you like to play a role in helping refugees suffering due to war, conflict, political persecution and natural disasters like cyclones, hurricanes, earthquakes?
 There are rewarding voluntary work placements available worldwide in places like the Africa, Calais, France, Greece, Turkey and the Middle East.
 Several international and local organisations offer volunteer programs with Syrian refugees which you can apply for through our website.

-With One World 365 you can search volunteering programs with refugees in destinations like Australia, India, Israel, Italy, Kenya, Myanmar, New Zealand, Thailand, Palestine, South Africa, UK and USA.
+With One World 365 you can search volunteering programs with refugees in destinations like Australia, India, Israel, Italy, Kenya, Myanmar, New Zealand, Thailand, Palestine, South Africa, UK, Greece and USA.
 Some of these countries are probably not the first place you think of when it comes to helping refugees but there are lots of worthwhile projects which you can get involved with including education, sports coaching, integration and also community development.
 There are lots of ways to make a difference, view more information on our guide.

 We get a lot of enquiries from people wanting to travel and work in refugee camps but we always tell participants you really need to consider if you are ready for this experience.
 The idea of travelling to a developing country to help people might sound appealing but in reality living conditions and seeing day to day struggles of disadvantaged people can be shocking.
 There are various opportunities to find work at a refugee camp and you will need to decide where you would like to go.